matteodelabre/vnsee/docs/second-screen/linux-x11.md

-# Setup as a second screen on Linux with X11
+# Setup as a Second Screen on Linux with X11

-## Find a suitable output
+## Find a Suitable Output

 The first step is to create a new space on your computer on which applications can be launched and that can be mirrored on the reMarkable through VNC, without being visible on your computer.